ModerNews/MAL-API-Client-Upgraded/README.md

 A third party object-oriented python3 client library for MyAnimeList's official REST API.
 Originally created by [@JFryy](https://github.com/JFryy/MAL-API-Client), dropped around 2 years ago, picked up and rewritten by ModerNews to fit more modern standards and new REST API functions.

+## Documentation
+There is first version of docs available, [check it out](https://mal-api-client-upgraded.readthedocs.io)

 ## Installation

 `pip install git+https://github.com/ModerNews/MAL-API-Client-Upgraded`